Glynac-Team2/Compliance-Document-Review-App/README.md

 (or incognito) tab and an officer in another, and run a document through the full lifecycle.

-## What's real vs. stubbed
+Built and working: two-role auth with server-side enforcement, file upload (PDF/DOCX/XLSX, 10MB cap), the officer queue and advisor submissions list, decisions (approve / reject / needs revision) with a required comment, revision resubmission linked into one thread, an append-only audit trail, server-side PII masking (regex/heuristic per pii_masking_specification.md, tested), and AI-generated summary + flags via a free-tier LLM (Gemini), cached per document.

-Built and working: two-role auth with server-side enforcement, file upload (PDF/DOCX/XLSX, 10MB cap), the officer queue and advisor submissions list, decisions (approve / reject / needs revision) with a required comment, revision resubmission linked into one thread, and an append-only audit trail.
+GET /documents/{id}/assist now runs the real pipeline: masks PII in code before anything leaves the app, checks a small static rule corpus (not yet wired to Data Engineering's PrecedentIndex/ComplianceCorpus tables — that integration is the next step), calls the LLM, and caches the result.
+If LLM_API_KEY isn't set or the call fails, it degrades to available: false without breaking the review page.

-Stubbed on purpose: `GET /documents/{id}/assist` returns a fixed placeholder response (or an "unavailable" response if `LLM_API_KEY` isn't set) rather than calling a real LLM or vector store.
-That's the AI and Data Engineering tracks' work — the frontend already builds against the response shape (`AssistOut`), so plugging in the real analysis shouldn't require frontend changes.
-This also means the "review page still works when the AI is down" requirement is already satisfied by default, not something to retrofit later.
+Stubbed on purpose: precedents in the assist response return empty until the AI track integrates with Data Engineering's precedent tables.

 Out of scope per the spec: per-officer routing/assignment, fine-tuning or self-hosting a model, production-grade PII detection.

 ## Team tracks